 If there are delays in seeing a specialist or receiving appointment details from the hospital, you are within your rights to follow up your appointment.
 Be sure to advise your referring doctor if any of your symptoms have changed or if there has been any change in your symptoms so that the full extent and severity of your symptoms are known.

-If you have experienced a delay in the diagnosis of your cancer, you should get advice as soon as possible.
+If you have experienced a delay in the diagnosis of your cancer, you should speak with a medical negligence lawyer as soon as possible.

 If you have suffered an injury as a result of unreasonable medical treatment, or delayed diagnosis, contact us for a confidential and free discussion.
 We can talk to you about your situation and whether you may be entitled to compensation.